Trier Air Base: Luftwaffe use in World War II

 All of these units took part in the ensuring combat in France during May and June 1940, and moving west into France.
 By mid-July, all of the combat units had moved out, and Trier airfield was unused for several years.

 Advanced Landing Ground Y-57

-As Allied forces moved east from France in late 1944, the airfield was attacked on several occasions by Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts to deny the Luftwaffe use of the facility while the ground forces moved into Germany, crossing the Siegfried Line.
+As Allied forces moved east from France in late 1944, the airfield was attacked on several occasions by Ninth Air Force Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolts to deny the Luftwaffe use of the facility while the ground forces moved into Germany, crossing the Siegfried Line.
 The Trier area was the scene of heavy combat between the German Forces and Allies and they pushed east into the Rhineland as part of the Western Allied invasion of Germany.

 The following attacks on the airfield are recorded: